This post may contain affiliate links. Please read our disclosure policy for more information.

 The next morning, a worker stopped by on a four-wheeler and asked if Kristin wanted to gather some eggs and feed some calves.
 Off she went while we packed up the car.
 All too soon we had to say goodbye to Laura’s prairie.

 Before we left, we stopped by the house in town that Pa built.
 As I stated previously, we didn’t make time for the tour.
 Honestly, I wish I had made some time for it.
 Maybe I will make it that way again, but as Robert Frost says, “way leads on to way,” so I doubt I’ll make it back.
 But who knows?

 We also drove out to what would have been Almanzo and Laura’s claim.
 Now it’s just prairie.

 If you would like to read even more about the real story of Laura Ingalls Wilder, I suggest reading Prairie Girl: An Annotated Autobiography.
 I really enjoyed this book, and I have a deeper understanding of the life that Laura lived before her marriage.
-The affiliate link to purchase this book is below.

 We had such a wonderful time!
 I would encourage anyone who is thinking about making this trip to go for it.
 And sleep in the wagon.
 You absolutely must sleep in the wagon.
 The Ingalls Homestead is an experience you will never forget!